evandromacedo/evandromacedo.com/posts/2019-12-15-ill-put-the-title-later.md

 export default RecipesLink
 ```

-However, our recipes couldn't be on the route `/` anymore.
+However, our recipes couldn't be on the index route `/` anymore.
 Another page should be replaced for the home, or we could replicate the `/pages/recipes.js` on `/pages/index.js`, and both pages `/` and `/recipes/` would render the recipes.

 Regardless, to work properly, our _Recipes_ navigation link would change to: